jsather/harvester-python/ddpg/README.md

 * `networks.py`: actor and critic networks classes
 * `replay_buffer.py`: experience replay classes
 * `noise.py`: Ornstein-Uhlenbeck noise class
+* `ddpg_agent.py`: ROS communication node to start and communicate with agent

 ## How to train
 Ideally, start/continue training through the WatchDog class (one folder level up).
 This approach periodically checks to make sure all components of the system are running, and restarts/continues the training process as needed.